simonjbeaumont/docker-xs-dev-dash/README.md

 names to gather information for.
 To track different metrics, just edit these scripts and run `make run` (you may want to get rid of the old data using `make purge`).

+## Importing old data
+If you have some InfluxDB data to import then then you can use `make shell` which mounts the current directory inside the container.
+This allows you to place your data in the directory alongside the Makefile and from within the container move whatever you need into `/var/opt/influxdb` which is the volume exposed by the data volume container. **Note:** this should be done with no other containers accessing the data volume container to avoid any corruption.

 [1]: https://influxdb.com/download/index.html
 [2]: http://grafana.org/download/